Lumicrownai/Etura-agent/README.md

 ## 📃 Documentation

-The official documentation is hosted on [retriever.etura.ai](https://retriever.etura.ai).
+The official documentation is hosted on [agent.etura.ai](https://agent.etura.ai).
-Click [here](https://retriever.etura.ai/docs/quick-start) to get started.
+Click [here](https://agent.etura.ai/docs/quick-start) to get started.

 ## 👨🏼‍💻 Development

-You can start developing etura Retriever on your local machine.
+You can start developing etura agent on your local machine.

 See [DEVELOPMENT.md](DEVELOPMENT.md) for more details.